chrisxue815/deeplearning_notes/cnn.md

 Why do residual networks work?
 * Linear function is easy for residual block to learn
 * Using a skip-connection helps the gradient to backpropagate and thus helps you to train deeper networks

+What you should remember:
+* Very deep "plain" networks don't work in practice because they are hard to train due to vanishing gradients.
+* The skip-connections help to address the Vanishing Gradient problem.
+They also make it easy for a ResNet block to learn an identity function.
+* There are two main type of blocks: The identity block and the convolutional block.
+* Very deep Residual Networks are built by stacking these blocks together.